hschhhwwwo0o/yamu/README.md

 Before starting to develop the code base I tried to think thoroughly about all the requirements for the future software product.
 I formulated functional requirements, user requirements, quality attributes; I compiled a data dictionary and a glossary of terms.
 At this stage of development I was guided by the book "Development of software requirements," Carl Vigers, Jay Beatty.

 I have created a unique identifier for each requirement.
 At the stage of code writing, I marked in comments the identifier of the requirement that I will implement; thanks to this it will be easy to find the implementation of a certain requirement in the code base.
 You can read more about it in the book.
-In the book it is called _requirements tracking_
+In the book it is called _requirements tracking_.

 ### Design development

 I did the design development on my own.
 The design of the application was developed in Figma.
 The design was developed in accordance with the previously developed software requirements.
-I downloaded image frames from the Internet and edited them in Photoshop
+I downloaded image frames from the Internet and edited them in Photoshop.

 ### Module development